Dysembryoplastic neuroepithelial tumor (DNET)

 The patient went on to have a resection.

-Microscopic Description: Sections of the mesial structures show no evidence of mesial emporal sclerosis, or of significant dysplasia of the hippocampal formation.
+Sections of the mesial structures show no evidence of mesial temporal sclerosis, or of significant dysplasia of the hippocampal formation.
 A dysembryoplastic neuroepithelial tumor is identified within white matter with focal extension within proximity of the dentate gyrus.
 The tumor is characterized by microcystic elements, scattered neurons, and oligodendroglial like cells that are occasionally organized in delicate cord-like structures.
 Features of cerebral microdysgenesis are evident in close proximity to the tumor, represented by small nodular aggregates of oligodendroglial like cells, and focal aggregates of neurons.
 Numerous corpora amylacea are observed within subpial regions, particularly in the vicinity of CA2.